-OUTLANDER quotes to get you through the pandemic
+OUTLANDER quotes to get you through the coronavirus

 As I always do in times of stress, I find myself reaching for Diana Gabaldon's books, looking for comfort, or words of advice, or just reassurance that other people have lived through horrible times, all throughout human history, and found a way to survive.